flexerLex/SmartRetailNetSolution/README.md

 3. **MQTT Broker**: An external component, such as Mosquitto, to exchange messages between IoT devices and the server side.

-### IoT Device Integration and Messaging

-SmartRetailNet utilizes MQTT for real-time communication between the server and various IoT devices scattered throughout the retail environment.

-#### output from the console application "" which simulates the operation of 3 iot devices:
+#### output from the console application "Simulation-Work-IOT-Device-Store" which simulates the operation of 3 iot devices:
 1)EntranceGate
 2)Checkout
 3)ExitGate